Set up remote access - Amazon SageMaker AI

 Different connection methods require different IAM permissions.
 Configure the appropriate permissions based on how your users will connect.
 Use the following workflow along with the permissions aligned with the connection method.

-1. Choose one of the following connection method permissions that align with your users’ Connection methods
+1. Choose one of the following connection method permissions that align with your users’ Connection methods.

-2. Create a custom IAM policy based on the connection method permission
+2. Create a custom IAM policy based on the connection method permission.

-Configure security and permissions
+Step 1: Configure security and permissions

-For users connecting via deep links from the SageMaker AI UI, use the following permission and attach it to your SageMaker AI space execution role or domain execution role.
+For users connecting via deep links from the SageMaker UI, use the following permission and attach it to your SageMaker AI space execution role or domain execution role.
 If the space execution role is not configured, the domain execution role is used by default.

 { "Version": "2012-10-17", "Statement": [ { "Sid": "RestrictStartSessionOnSpacesToUserProfile", "Effect": "Allow", "Action": [ "sagemaker:StartSession" ], "Resource": "arn:*:sagemaker:*:*:space/${sagemaker:DomainId}/*", "Condition": { "ArnLike": { "sagemaker:ResourceTag/sagemaker:user-profile-arn": "arn:aws:sagemaker:*:*:user-profile/${sagemaker:DomainId}/${sagemaker:UserProfileName}" } } } ] }